nicola-ferrarese/rasPi-Home-Lab/README.md

 The monitoring solution uses Grafana, Prometheus, cAdvisor, and Node-Exporter Stack.
 With Grafana's intuitive dashboards, you can easily visualize system metrics collected by Prometheus and cAdvisor, while Node-Exporter provides valuable information about the Raspberry Pi's hardware and operating system.

+### Container Management ⚙️

+Portainer is used for managing Docker containers.
+It provides a simple and easy-to-use web interface for managing your Docker environment, allowing you to deploy, configure, and troubleshoot your containers effortlessly.
 ### Media Downloading 📥

 Transmission is used for media downloading.
 It is a fast, easy, and free BitTorrent client with a robust set of features.